daniel3735928559/mango/libmango/README.md

 This program consists of two files:
 `[excite.yaml](../nodes/example/excite/excite.yaml)`, which describes
-the functions of the program and their inputs and outputs:
+the inputs the program accepts and the outputs it generates:

 ```
+name: excite
+inputs:
   excite:
-  args:
     str:
       type: string
-  rets:
+outputs:
   excited:
+    str:
       type: string
 ```